Working from home is a dream for many, but staying focused and motivated is a challenge - here are some tricks.

 Share this article

-Working from home can seem like a brilliant idea, but when it comes down to it, it can be hard to remain productive.
+Working from home can seem like a brilliant idea, especially if you are able to get a great internet connection from one of the internet providers near me that you know will keep you online all day whilst you are working.
+However, when it comes down to it, it can be hard to remain productive.

 The difficulty is that there is often no clear divide between work and home life.
 There are many distractions and constant reminders of things that need to be done around the house.
 People may also find it hard to comprehend that although you are “just” at home, you are also working, in the same way as you would if you were in an office.